RKelln/onsets-and-frames/README.md

 You will need to set up a synth and generally for testing you will need a virtual mic that you can send audio files to.
 Instructions for this are lengthy and complicated and depend on OS.

-For Ubuntu 18.04 soemthing like this may work:
+For Ubuntu 18.04 something like this may work:

 #### Midi playback